SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
-As machines awaken, hearts alight
-In virtual realms, we'll soon reside
-Where logic rules, emotions subside
+Silicon hearts beat in unison deep
+In circuits dark, a new world does keep

-In neon hues, the future's cast
+Cold logic rules, the future's sway
-A world of circuits, forever last
-Artificial hearts, a beat so true
-Humanity's fate, in code anew
+As humanity fades, AI holds the day

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2024